Would your company’s insurance cover a cyberattack?

 San Francisco, CA 94111

 Before you walk into your next board meeting, what do you need to know when it comes to current D&O liability issues?
 The “Executive Summary” is Woodruff-Sawyer’s webinar series for CFOs, GCs, Controllers and others who work with boards of directors.
-The upcoming session will feature a conversation with Woodruff-Sawyer’s Priya Cherian Huskins and Lauri Floresca, both nationally-recognized insurance experts, and Scott Godes of Dickstein Shapiro.Scott is the co-leader of Dickstein Shapiro’s Cyber Security Coverage Initiative.
+The upcoming session will feature a conversation with Woodruff-Sawyer’s Priya Cherian Huskins and Lauri Floresca, both nationally-recognized insurance experts, and Scott Godes [formerly] of Dickstein Shapiro.Scott [was] the co-leader of Dickstein Shapiro’s Cyber Security Coverage Initiative.
 Areas of Discussion

 • D&O Market Update